Adansonia: Notable trees

 Radiocarbon dating has provided data on a few individuals of A. digitata.
 The Panke baobab in Zimbabwe was some 2,450 years old when it died in 2011, making it the oldest angiosperm ever documented, and two other trees—Dorslandboom in Namibia and Glencoe in South Africa—were estimated to be approximately 2,000 years old.
 Another specimen known as Grootboom was dated and found to be at least 1,275 years old.
-The Glencoe baobab, a specimen of A. digitata in Limpopo Province, South Africa, was considered to be the largest living individual, with a maximum circumference of 47 m and a diameter of about 15.9 m.
-The tree has since split into two parts, so the widest individual trunk may now be that of the Sunland baobab, or Platland tree, also in South Africa.
+The Glencoe Baobab, a specimen of A. digitata in Limpopo Province, South Africa, was considered to be the largest living individual, with a maximum circumference of 47 m and a diameter of about 15.9 m.
+The tree has since split into two parts, so the widest individual trunk may now be that of the Sunland Baobab, or Platland tree, also in South Africa.
 The diameter of this tree at ground level is 9.3 m and its circumference at breast height is 34 m.

 Two large baobabs growing in Tsimanampetsotse National Park were also studied using radiocarbon dating.
 One called Grandmother is made up of three fused trunks of different ages, with the oldest part of the tree an estimated 1,600 years old.
 The second, "polygamous baobab", has six fused stems, and is an estimated 1,000 years old.

-Food uses
+Culinary uses

 Leaves

 The tree's leaves may be eaten as a leaf vegetable.